Budibase/website/content/blog/alternatives/moveworks.md

 #### Cons

 However, there are some important downsides to Aisera, too.
 One consideration here is that it’s generally a fairly enterprise-focused platform.

 For instance, its integration options are extensive but potentially more skewed towards large organizations.

-It may also lack some of the flexibility and customization that some other platforms in this space offer.
-For example, there’s less scope for customizing policy or adding logic as code, and instead, they retain these as configuration options.
-This may make some niche workflows more difficult.

 Lastly, like Moveworks, Aisera is a closed-source platform, so teams that prioritize open-source tools may wish to look elsewhere.